Savory High-Protein Meals

 Flavor

-We were braced for disappointment.
 Most 'high-protein' frozen pizzas use turkey pepperoni or sad reduced-fat cheese that telegraphs 'diet food' from the first bite.
-Quest doesn't do that.
+Buyers report Quest does not do that.
 The pepperoni is real pepperoni, proper pork, proper spice, edges that crisp up and curl in the oven.
 The mozzarella melts and pulls properly.
 The sauce is restrained, not the sugar-bomb tomato that some frozen pizzas hide behind.
-We genuinely enjoyed eating it, which was not the bar we'd set going in.
+Reviewers consistently describe genuinely enjoying it rather than tolerating it as diet food.

 Texture

-The crust was the part we worried about and it turned out fine.
+The crust is the part buyers tend to worry about, and reviewers generally report it turns out fine.
 Not identical to flour dough, it's crispier all the way through, less of the chewy interior you get from real bread, but the texture is closer to a thin-crust pizza than a cracker.
-The first slice held weight without flopping.
-After a few minutes on the cutting board the crust softened slightly but stayed intact.
-Second pizza out of the oven, we cooked it 2 minutes longer than the box said and got an even better crust char.
+Slices hold weight without flopping, and the crust softens slightly but stays intact after a few minutes on the board.
+Buyers note that baking it a couple of minutes longer than the box says yields an even better crust char.

 Sweetness Level

 Low.
 No sugar-bomb tomato sauce.
 Real Italian-style seasoning.
-We added a pinch of red pepper flakes on the second pizza and it took it to another level.
+Buyers note a pinch of red pepper flakes takes it up a level for those who like more heat.

 Best Time to Eat